 Since the skin cannot retract back into its previous shape, the earlobe tissue around the opening will hang loosely.
 The earlobe contours will remain abnormal unless they are surgically reshaped.

 Gauged earlobe repair is an outpatient treatment performed after the ear is numbed with local anesthesia.
 Repairing large earlobe gauges is more complex than other earlobe recontouring procedures.
-For this procedure, Dr. Sanan will remove the loop of skin that lines the inside of the hole.
+For this procedure, the loop of skin that lines the inside of the hole will be removed.
 Some of the outer earlobe skin may also be excised.

-Dr. Sanan then uses reconstructive surgical techniques to arrange the earlobe tissue into a normal shape.
+Reconstructive surgical techniques are then used to arrange the earlobe tissue into a normal shape.
 Small, fine sutures will be used to close the incisions.

-Whether you no longer want your ear piercings or you are unhappy with piercing holes that have stretched, Dr. Sanan can minimize the appearance of the piercing scar with a quick, minimal-downtime procedure.
+Whether you no longer want your ear piercings or you are unhappy with piercing holes that have stretched, we can minimize the appearance of the piercing scar with a quick, minimal-downtime procedure.
 A local anesthetic will be used to keep you comfortable for this treatment.